-Queensland is leading the charge, with the largest uptake of systems under the Small-scale Renewable Energy Scheme.
+There are now almost 2.8 million small-scale installations in Australia, with Queensland having the largest uptake of systems under the Small-scale Renewable Energy Scheme.

 Clean Energy Regulator Executive General Manager Mark Williamson said these installations now have the capacity to generate or displace approximately 11.2 million megawatt hours of electricity each year.

-“We’ve also recorded a trend in larger systems being installed over the past few years, with the average capacity of a system increasing by 12% from 2015 to 2016.”
+“We’ve also recorded a trend in larger systems being installed over the past few years, with the average capacity of a system increasing by 12 per cent from 2015 to 2016.”

-The Small-scale Renewable Energy Scheme provides incentives to households and businesses by issuing small-scale technology certificates for every megawatt hour of renewable energy generated or displaced by an accredited solar panel, wind or hydro system, solar water heater or air source heat pump.
+The Small-scale Renewable Energy Scheme provides incentives to households and businesses by issuing small-scale technology certificates for every megawatt hour of renewable energy generated or displaced by an accredited solar panel, wind, hydro system, solar water heater or air source heat pump.

-Small-scale systems include capacity of up to 100 kW, or about 20 times the size of the average household system.
+Small-scale systems include capacity of up to 100 kilowatts, or about 20 times the size of the average household system.